 - While students may cross-register during their final semester at Mills, it is not recommended because the time required to receive and review the student's transcript will delay the posting of the student's degree and release of the diploma.

-Cross-Registration Permits are available online.
+The Cross-Registration Permit is available online.
 Students are required to obtain the signature of their advisor, the Mills registrar or assistant registrar, the course instructor, and the registrar of the host institution, in that order.

 Sophomores, juniors, and first-semester seniors may, under exceptional circumstances, enroll at Mills and another institution not under a cross-registration agreement.
 A maximum of 3 semester course credits equivalent may be taken per semester.
 Concurrent enrollment must be approved by the Academic Standing Committee before the student registers at the other institution if the credit earned elsewhere is to be applied toward the Mills degree.
 Concurrent enrollment will not be approved for a student’s final semester at Mills, nor will approval be granted retroactively.
 Concurrent enrollment is not included in the student's enrollment status at Mills for the purposes of financial aid.

 Continuing undergraduate students seeking a Mills degree who have a GPA of 3.0 or higher and who have no "Incomplete" grades on their record may participate in a Mills domestic exchange or domestic visit program during their junior year.
 In some cases, sophomores and seniors may receive permission to participate in a domestic exchange or domestic visit program, with the approval of the Academic Standing Committee in consultation with the International Study Abroad Committee.
 These programs provide an opportunity for students to study at participating institutions within the United States (see the list below).
 Students participating in the domestic exchange program pay the Mills full-time tuition, and incidental fees to Mills while attending the exchange institution.
 For some programs, room and board are paid directly to the host institution.
 Students participating in the domestic visit program pay the host institution's tuition, room and board, and incidental fees through Mills.
 Students must be enrolled in classes at Mills the semester prior to participation in domestic study.

 Exchange programs are available with: